-Somebody goes to the length of touching my sleeve.
-I glance round and my eyes encounter a steadfast grey scrutiny.
-It belongs to the bullish bulk of the "General", or omzyr.
-I hope the reason Thergerer has strolled up is he's going to give me the advice I sorely need - about where to go.
+Somebody goes so far as to touch my sleeve.
+I glance round and my eyes encounter a steadfast grey scrutiny, belonging to the bullish bulk of the "General", or omzyr.
+I hope the reason Thergerer has strolled up is that he's going to give me the advice I sorely need.

 "We are not strong enough, Daon N-Y, to take over the city," says the omzyr with quiet certainty.
-"We must quit it.
+"So instead we must quit it.
 Fast."

-"No time.
-We must entirely get out of Olhoav before we can recoup.
-We may find helpers in the lands around," he says, "but only if we reach them alive."
+"No time at all.
+We must entirely get out of Olhoav before we can think about how to recoup.
+We may find helpers in the lands around, but only if we reach them alive."

 "Yes," I agree, "I suppse we'll have to flit, since Dempelath must certainly take the view that I'm no more use to him now!
 By the way, omzyr, I'm glad to hear you say 'we'."

 "Hm, all right, I'll swallow that rebuke - and I'll assure you that what I'm supposed to be shall henceforth align with I am."
-My voice has risen and I get more shouts of approval, a tumult with just a dash of sardonic humour which provokes me to glare around.
+My voice has risen so that others overhear and I get more shouts of approval, a tumult with maybe a dash of humour in it, which provokes me to glare around.
 I realize that it is necessary to say more, say it all and say it clearly.
-The best, the only apology must consist of success.

 "Because of what I've done," I proclaim above the hubbub, "I, and equally you if you follow me, are now openly declared enemies of the Glomb.
 He has the city in his grip and we must fight or sneak our way out of it.
 The knowledge I seem to have," and I knock my head with my fist, "tells me that Olhoav has a multitude of exits."
 Eager nods, more cries, keen attention...
 I continue: "I vote we flow out of the city by many different routes, as from a sieve, assuming we aren't looking for a big fight at this stage."